This super easy way to remove pomegranate seeds is amazing! And it takes less than a minute for a whole pom – no fuss, no mess, no water!

 - Wash the pomegranate well before starting.
 Any time you’re cutting into a fruit or vegetable with a skin or rind, you take the chance of introducing bacteria from the outer surface into the edible portion.
 After washing, slice the pomegranate in half horizontally.

 - Place the pomegranate, cut side down, in your non-dominant hand with your fingers spread apart.
-Place a deep, medium-size bowl under your hand with the pomegranate.
+Place a deep, medium-sized bowl under your hand with the pomegranate.

 - Take a sturdy spatula or a wooden spoon (if I have a choice, I really like a sturdy wooden spoon best) and begin to whack firmly on the top surface of the pom.